PoeBlu/lono/docs/_docs/existing-templates.md

 We went through a few lono commands with an existing template.
 If you have existing templates that you would like to use, the `--source` option provides an excellent way to get started.

-We have just hardly scratched the surface of lono's power.
+We have hardly scratched the surface of lono.
 There are many more lono features that make working with CloudFormation easier.

 * [The Lono DSL]({% link _docs/dsl.md %}) - Generate templates from beautiful code.
 * [Variables]({% link _docs/configs/shared-variables.md %}) - Allows you to construct templates at compile-time where runtime Parameters do not suffice.